BoolBySigma/CompileTypeScript/overview.md

 This build task always runs the latest version of TypeScript.
 No need to install or maintain TypeScript on the build agent.

 ## Note
-Make sure to have all your codes dependencies in place by running eg. <code>npm install</code>.
+Make sure to have all your code dependencies in place by running eg. <code>npm install</code>.

 ## Usage
 Add a new **Compile TypeScript** task from the **Build** category...